Resources

 Site Records for Inspectors & Developers

 Building inspectors and property developers rely on documented site history.
-How time-indexed site records replace photo dumps and PDF emails.
+How time-indexed records replace photo dumps and emailed PDF inspection reports.

 May 12, 2026